Can I Get Coronavirus From Sex?

 You can think of it kind of like STD status: After you've been with someone a while, you might have the "can we stop using condoms" conversation.
 At that point, you're trusting that they have been tested and are not having unprotected sex with other partners that you don't know about.
 Similarly, Dr. Berman says if you're confident your partner has no symptoms and has had no risk of exposure in the past two weeks at least, and if you're not putting anyone else at risk (like your own roommates), it may be okay to schedule a visit.

 Our two cents: No matter what, by inviting someone over right now, you're taking on a pretty significant danger — to your own health as well as your community's.
-That's why the CDC is telling people to avoid close contact with people who aren't in their household.
-The NYC Health Department has specifically advised against getting busy with someone outside your household.
+That's why PHAC is telling people to avoid close contact with people who aren't in their household.
+In the U.S., the NYC Health Department has specifically advised against getting busy with someone outside your household.

 If you're not locked up with someone you want to get sexy with, we know it stinks.
 But it's temporary — and you're better off safe than sorry.
 May we suggest ordering in an on-sale vibrator instead?